Liso2004/Quick-Simple-Chat-App-MVP-/README.md

 This project is open-source and available under the **MIT License**.
 Feel free to modify and build upon it for your own use!

----

-Would you like me to include **username and timestamps support** in this README (with code examples included)?